zrmacc/MCC/README.md

 ### Adjusted AUCs

-The previous estimator allows for stratification, but a different approach is needed to accommodate for continuous covariates.
-If covariates are provided, `CompareAUCs` uses an augmentation estimator to adjust for covariate differences.
+The previous estimator allows for stratification, but a different approach is needed to accommodate continuous covariates.
+If covariates are provided, then `CompareAUCs` uses an augmentation estimator to adjust for differences between the treatment groups.
+Note that strata and covariates should not both be provided.
+If adjustment for both is needed, use `model.matrix` to generate a design matrix including both covariates and stratum indicators, e.g. `model.matrix(~ 0 + covar + strata, data = data)`, then supply the design matrix `covar` argument.

 ```r